 Michigan Chamber Environmental Issues Forum

-The Michigan Chamber has gathered leading experts, including attorneys and government officials, to provide you an online update on the most current developments in the environmental arena.
-You will not want to miss this popular, top-notch program, which is held only once a year.
+The Michigan Chamber gathered leading experts, including attorneys and government officials, to provide members an update on the most current developments in the environmental arena.
+This truly was a popular, top-notch program.
+The Environmental Issues Forum is held only once a year.

 Wednesday, April 28th - Four (4) Sessions